 - Dr. Alan P. Epstein, 46, of Manalapan – Epstein allegedly referred more than 200 scans to Zuberi-owned medical imaging centers.
 In exchange, Zuberi allegedly paid for architectural services and permits that were meant to expand Epstein’s practice, Epstein Chiropractic in Elizabeth.
 During certain points of Epstein’s work with the Zuberi organization from September 2012 to December 2013, it is also alleged that the organization paid for Epstein’s patient transportation expenses.
 Epstein, who was also arrested in October as part of this investigation, was charged by the state grand jury with second-degree health care claims fraud, second-degree commercial bribery and third-degree running.

 “A doctor’s duty is to his patients’ care and well-being, not to his personal wealth,” said Acting Attorney General Hoffman.
-“By allegedly selling their medical opinion for kickbacks, the five medical practitioners indicted today have abandoned that duty, thus breaking the law and the trust of those who sought their advice.”
+“By allegedly selling their medical opinion for kickbacks, the four medical practitioners indicted today have abandoned that duty, thus breaking the law and the trust of those who sought their advice.”

 “Since we arrested Rehan Zuberi and his associates last year, our investigation has shined a light into the dark world of kickbacks that has unfortunately been a source of illegal income for some doctors,” said Acting Insurance Fraud Prosecutor Ronald Chillemi.
 “Our prosecution seeks to reduce the role of greed in medicine and its impact on insurance consumers.”